Tamra Peters, Executive Director and Steering Committee

 Kiki’s personal and professional focus is promoting environmental and economic sustainability, social justice, and climate morality, and addressing social problems through wise public policy, socially responsible business, and conscious everyday decision-making.

-Marilyn Price, Operations Volunteer and Steering Committee
+Marilyn Price, Outreach Volunteer and Steering Committee

 Marilyn Price is the founder of Trips For Kids® a nonprofit that has opened the world of cycling to over 140,000 at-risk youth since 1988 through mountain bike rides and Earn-a-Bike programs.
 Currently over 70 Trips for Kids chapters operate in the United States, Canada, Africa and Israel.
 Marilyn brings her love of kids and bicycling, desire for a healthy environment, and indefatigable devotion to the organization.